Godel-ai/docs-ai/research/Research.md

 ## Video Accelerator

-* Finally, finish the analytical comparison of FLOPS b/w Video Compression H.265/H.264 and DVC&#x20;
+* Finish the analytical comparison of FLOPS b/w Video Compression H.265/H.264 and DVC&#x20;
 * Propose a method of the couple that reduces the flops&#x20;
 * Point out the data movement b/w different chipsets of Vid-Transcoder and NN-accelerator
 * High-Performance Differential Processor for Edge Training,
 * EdgeX: Edge-AI Infrastructure
 * Energy-Efficient  Accelerator Design by Coupling  Video  Understanding and Compression.&#x20;
 * Propose an Edge Framework for Efficient Data Understanding, Compression and Transmission

 Notes :

-Robustness of Deep Learning-based Video Compression Techniques
+- Robustness of Deep Learning-based Video Compression Techniques

-Let's just say that everything about video compression has an incomplete analysis of power consumption on mobile phones.
-What is the power consumption ratio of decoding and displaying to the power consumption of streaming?
+- What is the power consumption ratio of decoding and displaying to the power consumption of streaming?

-Not really clear is it?